amaitou/Libft/README.md

 # Libft

 This is the very first project in the **`42Cursus`** and it aims to recode and reproduce the behaviour of some pre-defined functions in **`c Libraries`**. <br/>
-some of these are pre-defined in the standard c libs and others are not.
+some of these are pre-defined in the standard `C libs` and others are not.

 The Libft project consists of three part
 - **Mandatory Part 1**